shakedzy/notebooks/gradient_policy_and_actor_critic/README.md

 # Gradient Policy and Actor-Critic

-This notebooks contains implementations of the following Reinforcemnt Learning algorithms:
+These notebooks contains implementations of the following Reinforcemnt Learning algorithms:

 * Policy Gradient
 * Actor-Critic